Chart Color Schemes

 An assessment of population growth drivers in Eyre Peninsula reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch's analysis indicates Eyre Peninsula's population is approximately 7,534 as of Nov 2025.
-This reflects a growth of 710 people (10.4%) since the 2021 Census, which reported a population of 6,824 people.
-The increase is inferred from ABS' estimated resident population of 7,178 in Jun 2024 and an additional 157 validated new addresses since the Census date.
-This results in a density ratio of 1.0 persons per square kilometer.
-Eyre Peninsula's growth exceeded SA4 region (5.3%) and SA3 area, marking it as a growth leader.
-Interstate migration contributed approximately 64.1% of overall population gains during recent periods.
+As of November 2025, Eyre Peninsula's population is approximately 7,534, reflecting a 10.4% increase since the 2021 Census which reported a population of 6,824.
+This growth can be inferred from an estimated resident population of 7,178 in June 2024 and an additional 157 validated new addresses since the Census date.
+The population density is around 1.0 persons per square kilometer.
+Eyre Peninsula's growth exceeded that of the SA4 region (5.3%) and the SA3 area, making it a growth leader in the region.
+Interstate migration contributed approximately 64.1% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population